Photon correlation Fourier spectroscopy of a B center in hBN: II. Standard spectroscopy

 We fit the experimental visibility with Eq.~\ref{Voigt_FTS}.
 The plain lines on Fig.~\ref{FTS}a shows the fit results, which agree well with the experimental data at all powers.
 To verify that a simple exponential or Gaussian fit is insufficient to account for the decay shape, a comparison of different options of fitting functions is shown on Fig.~\ref{FTS}b for the 4~mW case, where it can be seen that the Voigt decay (blue line) fits the data (blue dots) significantly better than either a purely exponential fit (green curve) or a purely Gaussian fit (purple curve).
 Additionally, the two components (exponential in dotted line and Gaussian in dashed line) of the Voigt fit are plotted on the same graph.

 Following Eq.~\ref{Voigt_FTS}, we attribute the exponential decay to the homogeneous contribution, with a coherence time $T_2$, and the Gaussian component to an additional effective decoherence with timescale $T_{2}^{*}$, corresponding to an inhomogeneous broadening of the spectrum at macroscopic times.
 Fig.~\ref{FTS_fit}a shows the fit parameters $T_2$ and $T_2^*$ as a function of the laser power.
 It can be observed that $T_2$ strongly depends on the power, decreasing from 2.0~ns at $P = 1$~mW down to 0.45~ns at $P = 4$~mW.
 This might originate from local heating induced by the excitation laser.
+At the lowest power (0.3~mW), $T_2$ also seems to be lower than the $P = 1$~mW case, although this apparent decrease might only be due to the large uncertainty.
 In turn, $T_2^*$ weakly depends on the laser power, with values between 0.45 and 0.55~ns at all powers.
 The fit parameters allow to directly infer the homogeneous linewidth $\Delta \omega_\mathrm{hom} = 2/T_2$ and the inhomogeneous linewidth $\Delta \omega_\mathrm{inhom} = 4 \sqrt{\ln 2}/T_2^*$, which are plotted on Fig.~\ref{FTS_fit}b, together with the total linewidth $\Delta \omega_\mathrm{tot}$ and the Fourier limit $1/T_1 = 2 \pi \times 82$~MHz inferred from a measurement of the PL decay time $T_1 = 1.9$~ns.
 The homogeneous linewidth is close to the Fourier limit at low powers (down to a factor~2) and increases as the power increases.
 The inhomogeneous contribution broadens the line up to above a gigahertz even at the lowest powers.
 To confirm that this Gaussian contribution originates from spectral diffusion, in the next step we perform PCFS, which gives access to the time dependence of this effective dephasing process.